PADDIT: Probabilistic Augmentation of Data using Diffeomorphic Image Transformation: Methods

-The sampled velocity fields ($\bold{v}_{ks}$ of the $k^{\text{th}}$ image) are used in an EM algorithm to estimate an optimal~$\theta$.
 A single-scale Wendland kernel~\citep{Pai:2016dz} is used to parameterize the velocity field and construct the covariance matrix for regularization.
 Once a template is estimated, the posterior distribution is sampled for a set of velocity fields for each training data.
 To induce more variations, the velocity fields are randomly integrated between 0 and 1.
 The training samples are deformed with cubic interpolation for the image, and nearest neighbor interpolation for the atlas to create the new set of synthetic data.
-The input (for one image as an example) to the deep-learning network will be of the form $ \langle\langle I_n,L_n\rangle{},\langle I_n\circ\mathrm{Exp}(\bold{v}_{n1}), L_n\circ\mathrm{Exp}(\bold{v}_{n1}) \rangle{}, \dots \langle I_n\circ\mathrm{Exp}(\bold{v}_{nA}), L_n\circ\mathrm{Exp}(\bold{v}_{nA}) \rangle{} \rangle{}, $ where $A$ is the number of augmentations and $L_n$ is the label of input image $I_n$. {Note that the label is a segmentation assigning a class to each voxel and is transformed using the same transformation accordingly.}
+The input (for one image as an example) to the deep-learning network will be of the form

+Where $A$ is the number of augmentations and $L_n$ is the label of input image $I_n$. {Note that the label is a segmentation assigning a class to each voxel and is transformed using the same transformation accordingly.} Algorithm~\ref{Padditalgo} summarizes the workflow of PADDIT in pseudo-code.

 {\ensuremath{\text{Cp}}} {\ensuremath{\text{Sd}}}